 In addition to the league schedule, the team also competes against other colleges and universities across the country to complete a schedule of between 35-40 games each season.
 This schedule includes between four to six road trips.
 If the team qualifies, as they did for the 2016-17 season, they travel to and competes in the ACHA National Championship Tournament.

 Beyond hockey, the program provides students with an excellent opportunity for leadership, responsibility, and quality athletics that will benefit them long after they graduate.
-The program is student-led, and the student athletes, with the support of the CSU Campus Recreation Office, dedicate coaches, managers, trainers, and interns to manage season travel, media and advertising, finances, marketing, and more.
+The program is student-led, and the student athletes, with the support of the CSU Campus Recreation Office, dedicated coaches, managers, athletic trainers, and interns to manage season travel, media and advertising, finances, marketing, and more.
 The team also works closely with the University, groups in the community, and youth hockey organizations to facilitate team events, volunteer opportunities, and fundraisers, rounding out the college hockey experience.